mediamonks/display-advertising-docs/docs/guides/dco.md

 :::

 :::caution
-Note that it is possible to receive a multiple-feed generate code for your project.
+Note that it is possible to receive a multiple-feed Generate Code for your project.
 Please check the Tips & tricks section for further information.
 :::